slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Immutability of attestations

 Attestations MUST be immutable.
-Once a build attestation is published as it corresponds to a given artifact, that attestation is immutable and cannot be overwritten later with a different attestation that refers to the same artifact.
+Once an attestation is published as it corresponds to a given artifact, that attestation is immutable and cannot be overwritten later with a different attestation that refers to the same artifact.
 Instead, a new release (and new artifacts) MUST be created.